Who We Are

 Yet throughout each of these experiences I noticed there was little to no role for children and teenagers.
 In our current climate, it is more critical than ever that we teach our children the value of giving back and serving others.
 Families Give Back provides opportunities to instill those values and priorities in our children and I feel fortunate to be a part of it.

 I first met Amy in 2010 when she was looking for someone to help build a website for Families Give Back We worked together to create a prototype, and have been working together, iterating on the original version ever since.
 I'm a digital media professional with over 20 years of experience working for major media outlets such as MTV Networks, A&E Networks, NBC Universal, Sony/HARPO Television, and Getty Images.
 I've led cross-functional teams in the design, implementation and deployment of enterprise content and e-commerce management systems.
 With an abiding passion for a good story and great UXD, I'm currently building Squarespace sites for individuals, small business and nonprofits through my consulting firm, WellsDigital, and am the Executive Producer for a small but mighty video production company, 91 East Productions.
-I thrive on streamlined process, clean code and meaningful digital experiences.
+I thrive on streamlined process, clean code and meaningful human and digital experiences.
 See more on LinkedIn.